dropbox/dropbox-sdk-rust/README.md

 ## Tests

 The tests are auto-generated from the spec as well, but unlike the main code, are not checked in.
-Run `./generate.sh` to generate the tests, and `cargo test` to run them.
+Run `python generate.py` to generate the tests, and `cargo test` to run them.

 The test generator starts by generating a reference Python SDK and loading that code.
 It then generates an instance of every type in the SDK and uses the